Landvik Church

 Landvik Church (Landvik kirke) is a parish church of the Church of Norway in Grimstad Municipality in Agder county, Norway.
-It is just south of the village of Roresand in the Landvik area.
-It is the church for the Grimstad parish which is part of the Vest-Nedenes prosti (deanery) in the Diocese of Agder og Telemark.
+It is located just southwest of the village of Roresand in the Landvik area.
+It is the church for the Landvik parish which is part of the Vest-Nedenes prosti (deanery) in the Diocese of Agder og Telemark.
 The white, wooden church was built in a cruciform design in 1824 using plans drawn up by an unknown architect.
 The church seats about 400 people.